LorenvXn/Simple-web-server-example-ansible-and-containers-/Jinja2_and_MySQL.md

 |   `-- index.html
 `-- ~
 ```
-Our links from original output looks like this:
+Our links from original output look as per below snip:

 ```
 [ ... snip ... ]